Stautzenberger College

-Stautzenberger College is a private college, for-profit, in Maumee, and Brecksville, Ohio.
+Stautzenberger College is a private for-profit junior college in Maumee, and Brecksville, Ohio.
 It is a part of American Higher Education Development Corporation.

 Academics

 Programs are offered in two ways.
 The first is to take the core classes during a 10-month program, which usually requires hands-on training, and receive a diploma in a particular field.
 Those wishing to pursue an associate degree continue taking online courses.
 The second option is to complete an associate degree program in 21 months.